UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 ### 2. The AFIDSI Wastewater Package

-The AFIDSI Covid Wastewater Analysis package is an R package that provides the foundation for analysis of wastewater data.
+The AFIDSI Covid Wastewater Analysis package is an R package that provides a collection of utilities to perform wastewater data analysis for pathogenic surveillance and monitoring.

 ## Installation
 There are two ways to install the AFIDSI Wastewater Analysis package: